Exam Alert Plus

 No partial marking in any question type

-There is a negative marking in GATE exam 2025 for Multiple Choice Questions (MCQs).
+There will be a negative marking in GATE exam 2026 for Multiple Choice Questions (MCQs).
 MCQ questions are of two types which carry 1 mark and 2 marks, respectively.
 For incorrect answers, there is a one-third negative marking.
 Hence, for 1 mark question, there is a negative marking of ⅓ white it is ⅔ for 2-mark questions.

 Many students are often confused about the concept of partial marking in Multiple Select Questions (MSQs) and Numerical Answer Type (NAT) questions.
 According to the official GATE information brochure, partial marking is not applicable to MCQs, MSQs, or NAT questions.